 Here’s what we mean:

-It’s a common mistake most beginners make; target the keywords that seem to attract the most organic traffic.
-If 500,000 people are searching “organic makeup” every hour, then why not bid on “organic makeup” and get a fraction of that 500,000, right?
+It’s a common mistake most beginners make: target the keywords that seem to attract the most organic traffic.
+If 500,000 people are searching for “organic makeup” every hour, then why not bid on “organic makeup” and get a fraction of that 500,000, right?

 The reasoning is sound, but realistically?
 The implementation doesn’t work.

 If you’re targeting generalized keywords, you’re going to be competing with industry giants—ones with a marketing budget easily 10x more than your own.
 There’s no room for malice or unnecessary grudges in this case; it’s just the way things are.

 Going back to the “organic makeup” example, if you bid for that keyword, you’ll be competing against the likes of Ulta and Sephora for distribution.
 For articles and listicles, your competition is established Health & Beauty magazines like Marie Claire, Allure and Cosmopolitan.

 There’s nothing wrong with being a wee bit ambitious in your SEO services, but it’s always best to know when and where to pick your battles.
 Any digital marketing agency will advise you to choose the best keywords that you can feasibly rank for with your current resources and then slowly build and expand your list as your resources grow.